sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

  Once we know the forces that electric charges exert one on each others, the concept of a force field is develop.

  ### Force field:
  Is the region of the space where forces can be perceived.
-Usually a force field is represented visually as a map of forces (as a vector magnitude).
+Usually a force field is represented visually as a map of forces (as a vector).
 A force field can be expressed mathematically as the vector function of the forces over an element for a given position.

  ### Electric Force field:
 Is the force field over the space, caused by Coulomb forces (electrostatic forces), over a charge of value the unit 1 Coulomb.
-The 1 Coulmb charge definition is due this is the same as consider the force per unit of charge.
+The 1 Coulomb charge definition is due this is the same as using the force per unit of charge.

  So according to this definition we can consider the Electric Field, represented by **E**, for a given point charge, of value Q as: